aground5/semo-backend-monorepo/services/payment/README.md

 ## Configuration

-The service expects a configuration file at `./configs/payment.yaml` or the path specified in the `CONFIG_PATH` environment variable.
+The service expects a configuration file at `./configs/payment_legacy.yaml` or the path specified in the `CONFIG_PATH` environment variable.
+You can embed environment variable placeholders (for example `${PGHOST}`) inside the YAML; the loader expands them at runtime, which is useful when wiring Railway-provided credentials.

 ## API Endpoints